okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-url-domain/main/index.md

 **Q: Can I add more than one domain?**

-No. You can only have one custom domain set up per Okta organization.
+No. You can only have one custom domain set up per Okta org.

 **Q: Will the existing Okta domain work?**